Avoid Eating These Close to Your Due Date

 Pasta just does not sit well in the stomach before giving birth, since it takes a longer time to digest than most other food.
 This is due to the complex carbohydrates that make up the pasta.
 This very slow process adds unnecessary pressure on the digestive system of the body and makes giving birth harder than usual.
-So, if you are craving that good carbonara, it can wait until after the delivery!
+So, if you are craving that appetising plate of classic carbonara, it can most definitely wait until after the delivery!

 A lot of Meat

 However, just like pasta, meat also digests relatively slowly in your body.
 Therefore, it has the same effects as pasta does have on the body.
 Do not entirely cut meat off of your diet (unless you do not eat meat usually), but instead reduce the amount so as to not apply any unneeded pressure on your belly, that is already hard at work.
-Yes, you may also have to give up your favourite vinegar pork trotter or at least not have too much of it.
+Unfortunately, this means that you may also have to give up your favourite traditional food in Singapore such as vinegar pork trotter – or at least not have too much of it.